8 years ago, someone told me I could can meat.

 Did I mention how much I HATE working with raw meat!

-The blood, squishy-ness, and not to mention how un-sanitary it is so I have to CLEAN everything!!!
+I hate the blood, squishy-ness!
+And not to mention how un-sanitary it is so I have to CLEAN everything!!!

 3 Reasons you should can meat